DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 The metadata is extracted by providing a prompt to an LLM that generates the metadata.

-that will point to a single document in the list of documents.
-So to access the content of the document,
+This component expects as input a list of documents and a prompt.
+The prompt should have a variable called document that will point to a single document in the list of documents.
+So to access the content of the document, you can use {{ document.content }} in the prompt.

 from haystack import Document

-from haystack_experimental.components.extractors.llm_metadata_extractor import LLMMetadataExtractor
+from haystack.components.extractors.llm_metadata_extractor import LLMMetadataExtractor

 NER_PROMPT = '''